-Because instrument packages are generally not stored in a climate-controlled setting and over time are likely to experience a sterility compromising event, consider adopting a schedule to reprocess instrument packs.
+As instrument packages are not stored in a climate-controlled setting and over time are likely to have experienced a sterility compromising "event", consider adopting a schedule to reprocess instrument packs.
 Some MPGs do this whenever a midwife goes on vacation or every six months, if not used sooner.